Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Introduction

 \item $\Gam$ is integral, i.e., there is an action of $\bfG(\ell)$ on an $\ell$-vector space $V$ and an $\calO_\ell$-lattice $\calL \subset V$ so that a finite index subgroup of $\Gam$ stabilizes $\calL$. \end{enumerate} In particular, if $v_0$ is the place of $\ell$ associated with the lattice embedding of $\Gam$ in $\SU(n,1)$, then $\Gam$ is arithmetic if and only if $\bfG(\ell_v) \cong \SU(n+1)$ for all archimedean places $v \neq v_0$ of $\ell$. \end{thm}

 The first two statements and their proofs were described to us by Domingo Toledo, and the third follows from work of Esnault--Groechenig \cite{EsnaultGroechenig}.
 To prove Theorem~\ref{thm:main}, we only need parts (1) and (2) of Theorem~\ref{thm:SRht}, and in the cocompact case these are immediate from Simpson's result that rigid representations of K\"ahler groups are of Hodge type \cite[Lem.\ 4.5]{Simpson}.
 There is in fact considerable overlap between the cases in Theorem~\ref{thm:main} covered by Theorems~\ref{thm:SR}\eqref{thm:SRcomp} and~\ref{thm:SRht}.
-Theorem~\ref{thm:SRht}(3) rules out the cases where $\ell_v$ is nonarchimedean, but these cases are perhaps more easily handled by Theorem~\ref{thm:SR}\eqref{thm:SRcomp}, since any simple algebraic group over a nonarchimedean local field is very easily seen to be compatible with $G$.
+Theorem~\ref{thm:SRht}(3) rules out the cases where $\ell_v$ is nonarchimedean, but these cases are perhaps more easily handled by Theorem~\ref{thm:SR}\eqref{thm:SRcomp}, since any simple algebraic group over a nonarchimedean local field is compatible with $G$ by Proposition~\ref{prop:compk}.

 We now describe some other applications and interpretations of our results in the language of algebraic and complex geometry.

 One application of Theorem~\ref{thm:main} is to provide evidence for a conjecture of Klingler \cite[Conj.\ 1.12]{KlinglerSurvey}.
 Let $M = \bbB^n / \Gam$ be a finite volume complex hyperbolic manifold of complex dimension $n \geq 2$.
 As discussed above, there exists a totally real number field with fixed embedding $v_0: \ell \to \R$ and an almost simple $\ell$-algebraic group $\bfG$ with $\bfG(\ell \otimes_{v_0} \R) \cong \SU(n,1)$ such that, up to passing to a subgroup of finite index, $\Gamma \subseteq \bfG(\mathcal{O}_{\ell})$, where $\mathcal{O}_{\ell}$ denotes the ring of integers of $\ell$.
 Let $\bfH$ denote the Weil restriction of scalars from $\ell$ to $\Q$ of $\bfG$, which is a semisimple $\Q$-group with $ \Gamma \subseteq \bfH(\Z)$.
 Any faithful representation $\rho: \bfH \rightarrow \GL(V)$ defined over $\Z$ induces a polarizable $\Z$-variation of Hodge structure $\mathbb{V}$ on $M$.